 The FIRE movement, sadly, may lead some followers into magical thinking.
 For those who hate their jobs and are looking for an escape, the concept could be used as an excuse to quit their jobs, no matter how poorly planned and ill-advised.
 They often end up regretting their decision.

 The movement also gets knocked for promoting strident minimalism.
 Consuming less doesn’t bode well for the economy.
-For example, the U.S. consumer drives nearly 70 percent of the American economy.
+For example, the U.S. consumer drives 70 percent of the American economy.
 Our livelihoods depend on younger people buying cars, homes, and vacations, among other costly expenditures, just like generations have done for decades.

 If younger Americans become uber savers and hardcore tightwads, who and what will feed the U.S. economic beast and grow (or at least preserve) our standard of living?